YofaGh/MangaScraper/README.md

 >
 > Command center gives you various options like:
 >
-> - download a single manga or multiple.
+> - download a single manga/manhua/doujin or multiple.
 > - automatically merge them and convert them into pdf.
 > - change the time sleep between each request.
-> - merge a single folder or and entire manga.
+> - merge images of a single folder or subfolders of a folder.
 > - set the chapter numbers to download when downloading a single manga.
 > - you can use -t argument to set the sleep time between each request. the default is 0.1 sec.